The 5-Step Toolkit to Fix Bad Hands (Quick Answer)

 This process works because each iteration teaches you more about how the AI interprets your instructions, allowing you to communicate more effectively with each attempt.

-The era of unavoidably bad AI hands is ending.
 Start by adding negative prompts to your workflow, experiment with smart poses, and explore inpainting when needed.
 Every AI artist faces this challenge—now you have the complete toolkit to solve it.

 Ready to create AI art without the hand frustration?
 Pick one technique from this guide and test it on your next project.
 The difference will be immediately visible.